Education Resources for Diversity, Equity, Inclusion, and Belonging

 Asian American and Native Hawaiian/Pacific Islander (AANHPI) Heritage Month recognizes the historical and cultural contributions of individuals and groups of Asian, Native Hawaiian and Pacific Islander descent to the United States.
 The AANHPI umbrella term includes cultures from the entire Asian continent — including East, Southeast, and South Asia — and the Pacific Islands of Melanesia, Micronesia, and Polynesia.
 Learn more about the origins this month and why it is celebrated here.

-If you’d like to learn more about AANHPI culture and history with your family, here are some ideas:
+Here are ideas for learning more about AANHPI culture and history with your family:

 Pride Month occurs in June in the United States to commemorate the Stonewall Uprising in New York City, which occurred in June 1969 in response to police raids on gay and lesbian bars.
 The uprising inspired a generation of activists and helped form a civil rights movement to fight homophobia.
 Pride events are held during this month to recognize the impact of the lesbian, gay, bisexual, transgender, and queer/questioning (LGBTQ+) community.
 Pride Month was federally recognized by President Bill Clinton in 1999.
 President Joe Biden declared June LGBTQ+ Pride Month in 2021.